 Eastman Chemical Company will sponsor an award for research excellence by a student in applied polymer science in partnership with the American Chemical Society Division of Polymeric Materials: Science and Engineering (PMSE).

-The 2016 Eastman Chemical Student Award in Applied Polymer Science will be awarded to the author of the best research paper presented at the ACS 2016 fall meeting in Philadelphia.
+The 2017 Eastman Chemical Student Award in Applied Polymer Science will be awarded to the author of the best research paper presented at the ACS 2017 fall meeting in Washington D.C.

 Graduate students, either currently in graduate school or not more than one year beyond graduation, are invited to submit entries.
 The submission should include an abstract and a preprint of up to two pages conforming to the former PMSE preprint format (supplied upon request).